Step 17: The network in Heat

 Network

-Next, we’ll add the network.
+Next, add the network.

 The type for network resources is OS::Neutron::Net